Zaphhh/AdwaitaWebViewSwift/README.md

 # WebView

-_WebView_ adds support for embedding a (you guessed it)webview into GNOME apps built using [Adwaita For Swift](https://github.com/AparokshaUI/adwaita-swift)
+**WebView** adds support for embedding a webview into GNOME apps built using [Adwaita For Swift](https://github.com/AparokshaUI/adwaita-swift).

 ## Table of Contents